hashgraph/hedera-json-rpc-relay/docs/design/distributed-cache.md

 Capture metrics for the following:

 1. Log every service what kind of cache it's using.
-2. For each service log calls to `get`, `set`, `delete`.
+2. Each Implementation of ICacheClient will add a label with the type of cache:
+   1. service: originating service that uses the cache
+   2. method: originating method that uses the cache
+   3. keyLabel: a template for the key
+   4. cacheType: redis/lru
+   5. type: set/get/delete

 ## Tests

 The following test cases should be covered but additional tests would be welcome.

-1. Connecting to the redis server is sucesfull.
+1. Connecting to the redis server is successful.
 2. Fallback to `lru-cache` if redis is not available or respective feature flags are set.
 3. Cases where we set a cache.
 4. Cases where we get a cache.
 5. Cases where we try to get expired or deleted cache.
 6. Cases where we delete a cache.
 7. Cases where we try to delete non existing cache.
+8. More complex acceptance tests, like: call to relay instance 1 which sets cache value, then query for this cache from relay instance 2 and assertion whether it's the appropriate answer.

 ## Deployment